 Along with a selection of swinging jazz and popular tunes all audiences will like, we will tackle the exciting challenge of perfecting some of these cutting-edge pieces.

 Be part of something specialJazz is America’s native art form.
 St. Louis is a place of great importance in the history of jazz.

-"A Summer of Jazz" by Jazz Without Borders is going to further that tradition in the Sumer of 2017 by making it new and contemporary!
 Come play with us as we explore new, cutting edge charts for big band and other types of ensembles.